Dhwanil832/Dhwanil832/README.md

 ## About

 I am Dhwanil Chauhan, a machine learning enthusiast from India.
-I am currently pursuing a Bachelor’s degree in Computer Science as a result of my quest for advanced learnings in technology, specifically related to data science, statistics, computing methodologies, artificialintelligence and advanced machine learning tools.
+I am currently pursuing a Masters’s degree in Computer Science as a result of my quest for advanced learnings in technology, specifically related to data science, statistics, computing methodologies, artificialintelligence and advanced machine learning tools.

  <img align="right" alt="GIF" src="./images/code.gif" width="300" height="210" />